-(d) Except as set forth in this Section 5.2 or Section 5.2 of the Disclosure Schedule, there are (i) no outstanding shares of capital stock of, or other equity or voting interest in, the Company, (ii) no outstanding securities of the Company or any of its Subsidiaries convertible into or exchangeable for or exercisable for shares of capital stock of, or other equity or voting interest in, the Company, (iii) no outstanding options, warrants, rights or other commitments or agreements to acquire from the Company, or that obligates the Company or any of its Subsidiaries to issue, sell or grant, any capital stock of, or other equity or voting interest in, or any securities convertible into or exchangeable for or exercisable for shares of capital stock of, or other equity or voting interest in, or any securities convertible into or exchangeable for or exercisable for shares of capital stock of, or other equity or voting interest in, the Company, (iv) no obligations of the Company or any of its Subsidiaries to grant, extend or enter into any subscription, warrant, right, convertible or exchangeable security or other similar agreement or commitment relating to any capital stock of, or other equity or voting interest in, the Company, (v) no other obligations by the Company or any of its Subsidiaries to make any payments based on the price or value of the Shares, and (vi) no outstanding bonds, debentures, notes or other obligations the holders of which have the right to vote (or convertible into or exchangeable for or exercisable for securities having the right to vote) with the stockholders of the Company or any of its Subsidiaries to arguital stock of the company of any distubsidiaries on any matter ("Voting Debt").
-There are no outstanding agreements of any kind that obligate the Company or any of its Subsidiaries on any kind that obligate the Company or any of its convertible and or exchangeable for or exercisable for the Company or any securities described in clause (i), (ii), (iii), (iv) or (vi) of the preceding

-(e) Neither the Company nor any of its Subsidiaries is a party to any agreement restricting the transfer of, relating to the voting of, requiring registration of, or granting any preemptive rights, antidilutive rights or rights of first refusal or similar rights with respect to any securities of the Company.
+- (d) Except as set forth in this Section 5.2 or Section 5.2 of the Disclosure Schedule, there are (i) no outstanding shares of capital stock of, or other equity or voting interest in, the Company, (ii) no outstanding securities of the Company or any of its Subsidiaries convertible into or exchangeable for or exercisable for shares of capital stock of, or other equity or voting interest in, the Company, (iii) no outstanding options, warrants, rights or other commitments or agreements to acquire from the Company, or that obligates the Company or any of its Subsidiaries to issue, sell or grant, any capital stock of, or other equity or voting interest in, or any securities convertible into or exchangeable for or exercisable for shares of capital stock of, or other equity or voting interest in, the Company, (iv) no obligations of the Company or any of its Subsidiaries to grant, extend or enter into any subscription, warrant, right, convertible or exchangeable security or other similar agreement or commitment relating to any capital stock of, or other equity or voting interest in, the Company, (v) no other obligations by the Company or any of its Subsidiaries to make any payments based on the price or value of the Shares, and (vi) no outstanding bonds, debentures, notes or other obligations the holders of which have the right to vote (or convertible into or exchangeable for or exercisable for securities having the right to vote) with the stockholders of the Company or any of its Subsidiaries on any matter ("Voting Debt").
+There are no outstanding agreements of any kind that obligate the Company or any of its Subsidiaries to repurchase, redeem or otherwise acquire any capital stock of the Company or any securities described in clause (i), (ii), (iii), (iv) or (vi) of the preceding sentence. - (e) Neither the Company nor any of its Subsidiaries is a party to any agreement restricting the transfer of, relating to the voting of, requiring registration of, or granting any preemptive rights, antidilutive rights or rights of first refusal or similar rights with respect to any securities of the Company.